IBUNHABIBU/platform-game/README.md

 ### How to Install

-To run Library-project locally, clone the repository, navigate to it's containing directory.
+To run this project locally, clone the repository, navigate to it's containing directory.

 #### Follow these commands step by step:-